 ● Thousand island

 We went for dill and cranberry.
-Dill goes with just about anything, and we found it complemented the fried chicken pierogi very well indeed.
+Dill goes with just about anything, and we found it complemented the chicken pierogi very well indeed.

 Despite the crowds, everything appeared to be under control.
 Most of the members of staff are young females in their twenties.
 They all appeared to be eager, helpful and well-trained.
 We had a cracking little waitress who spoke very good English.